InsightDataScience/pegasus/README.md

 * **instance_type** (*string*) - type of instances to deploy
 * **tag_name** (*string*) - tag all your instances with this name.
 This will be known as the `cluster-name` throughout the rest of the README e.g. test-cluster
 * **vol_size** (*integer*) - size of the EBS volume in GB.
 Uses magnetic storage

+You can check if the template file is valid with `peg validate <template-file`.
+If nothing is shown, then the file should work with `peg up`.

 The AMIs used in the `peg up` script have some basic packages baked in such as Java 7, Python, Maven 3, and many others.
 You can refer to the [`install/environment/setup_single.sh`](https://github.com/InsightDataScience/pegasus/blob/master/install/environment/install_env.sh) to view all the packages that have been installed.
 This should save quite a bit of time whenever you provision a new cluster.
 Reinstalling these packages can take anywhere from 10-30 minutes.